Gallbladder Cancer: Surgery

 Potentially curative surgery.
 If surgery can remove all of the cancer, the cancer is called resectable.
 The surgery removes the gallbladder, and nearby tissues if needed.
 This kind of surgery is called potentially curative.

 Palliative surgery.
-Palliative care is treatment that’s done to ease symptoms such as pain, or help prevent complications.
+Palliative care is treatment that’s done to ease symptoms such as pain or to help prevent complications.
 If the cancer has spread too far to be fully removed, the cancer is called unresectable.
 Then palliative surgery may be done.

 What to expect for surgery

 Surgery to take out the gallbladder is called a cholecystectomy.
 A simple cholecystectomy is when just the gallbladder is removed.
+This is done when the cancer is only in the gallbladder.
 Some people need a more extensive surgery.
-An extended or radical cholecystectomy removes more tissue, including:
+An extended or radical cholecystectomy also removes tissues near the gallbladder, including: